yaml2sbml-dev/yaml2sbml/README.md

 ## Installation

-To install go to the main folder and do:
+To install open your terminal and run:

 ```shell
 # clone the repository